amandaarraism/amandaarraism/README.md

 💭 A framework for writing software documentation for an API as a technical writer, using Postman or Swagger UI.
 Udemy<br/>
 💭 UX Writing: Writing for users.
 Alura<br/>
 💭 Corporate Strategy and Project Management.
 Universidade Presbiteriana Mackenzie<br/>
-💭 International English proficiency certificate - Cambridge, 2022.
-C1 Level<br/>
+💭 International English proficiency certificate C1 Level.
+Cambridge <br/>